Twitter is a fantastic tool for engaging with a large and influential audience. Here are five of our favourite Twitter marketing case studies.

 The campaign generated a great deal of publicity and Twitter users were lining up to be blocked by the Abarth 500, though it’s not possible to give actual numbers for obvious reasons.

 4. Mercedes – You Drive

-Sticking with the car theme, last year Mercedes used Twitter to help drive buzz around a new TV advert.
+Sticking with the car theme, in 2013 Mercedes used Twitter to help drive buzz around a new TV advert.
 They shared a 30 second clip of a car chase and then allowed the Twittersphere to vote for what happened next.
 The winning story was then aired during ‘The X Factor‘ the following week.

 By handing power to consumers and making the process more interactive, the advert generated an impressive amount of buzz.
 It was one of the first examples of combining TV advertising with social media to great effect.